 Furthermore, fiber contributes to healthy gut microbiota, which is also crucial for good health.
 Gut microbiota protects the body from chronic inflammations, improves metabolic processes, and promotes weight loss, due to regulation of appetite!

 If you want to increase the daily fiber intake, you should follow a whole food, plant-based diet.
-Only plants contain high amounts of dietary fiber.
-Beans, vegetables, fruits, whole-grains, seeds, and nuts are the best dietary sources of fiber!
+Foods high in fiber are beans, vegetables, fruits, whole grains, seeds, and nuts.
+Even favorite foods, such whole grain bread, potatoes, pasta, and dark chocolate, are high in fiber.